Mother of the House (United Kingdom): Role

 Similar to the titles of Father of the House and Baby of the House, the Mother of the House is not established by Standing Order but rather by convention.
 However, the role of Mother of the House gives the post holder great authority and legitimacy when speaking in debates.

 The title is bestowed on the female parliamentarian with the longest uninterrupted service as MP calculated by the date of the election.
 When two MPs have served for the same duration, it is calculated depending on the date and time on which they took the Oath of Allegiance.

 There is yet to be a female Member of Parliament who has sat longer than her male counterpart, making the Father of the House more senior.

 Since 2024, the Mother of the House has sworn or affirmed their allegiance at the start of a new Parliament after the Speaker of the House and the Father of the House but before the Prime Minister and any other MPs.

 List

 So far, no woman has been the longest-serving member of the House of Commons.
 The following is a chronological sequence of longest-serving female MPs via the seniority criteria used to determine the Mother of the House.

-Whilst the term "Mother of the House" was first used in 1920 in reference to Nancy Astor, it did not have an official role or widespread use until 2017 when it was popularized in reference to Harriet Harman.
+Whilst the term "Mother of the House" was first used in 1920 in reference to Nancy Astor, it did not have an official role or widespread use until 2017 when it was popularised in reference to Harriet Harman.